Saturday, June 07, 2008

 The second part of the ABC project will be the composition and realisation of a series of short Radio broadcasts that deliver Audio-Portraits of the Redfern Locomotive & Eveliegh Carriage Works, its working histories and the technologies and experiences of Rail travel.
 These short compositions will be designed to function as a series of broadcast ‘shorts’ and to be suitable as stand-alone PodCasts for a specially created GhosTrain website (also available to the ABC website).

-This proposal seeks to developing this matrix of linkages into a web based platform that will further extend the potential for both research and growing social networks ~ in effect exposing a sector of the working public (ex Rail yard workers) to a creative, cultural process that would otherwise remain distant.
+This proposal seeks to develop this matrix of linkages into a web-based platform that will further extend the potential for both research and growing social networks ~ in effect exposing a sector of the working public (ex Rail yard workers) to a creative, cultural process that would otherwise remain distant.

 Soundsculpture Installation:

-This ensemble of ‘stations’ will be fed by a live audio stream (from a x24 track hard-drive and x24 channels of amplification).
-However, instead of running to speakers, the signal will terminate (silently) on the sections of track.
+This ensemble of ‘stations’ will be fed by a live audio stream (from a x24 track hard drive and x24 channels of amplification).
+However, instead of running to speakers, the signal will terminate (silently) on the sections of the track.

 Visitors will be invited to take a small and slightly abstracted locomotive (these will be some 400mm in length rather like a ‘Lionel’ model train).
 When placed upon any section of track the audio narrative will emanate from the speaker encased in the Locomotive’s body, thus visitors will actually ‘perform’ a journey to audit the work.

-If no Locos were in-situ, then no sound will be heard in the building, alternatively if several were placed here and there, then an atmosphere of narratives and rail related soundscapes will inhabit the space.
+If no Locos were in situ, then no sound would be heard in the building, alternatively if several were placed here and there, then an atmosphere of narratives and rail-related soundscapes will inhabit the space.